-lauki kofta recipe with step by step photos – a light tomato based delicious curry dunked with koftas made from bottle gourd (lauki or ghia or dudhi).
+lauki kofta recipe with step by step photos – a light tomato based delicious gravy dunked with koftas made from bottle gourd (lauki or ghia or dudhi).

 first time i heard about and also had lauki kofta at my in-law’s home. i had never heard nor knew that a curry is made from bottle gourd koftas. i knew of malai kofta, cabbage kofta, paneer kofta, aloo kofta, veg kofta but not of this one.

 lauki/ghia also known as bottle gourd or opo squash is used to make the fried dumplings and then added to a tangy tomato based gravy. the whole curry is mildy spiced and has a good flavor and slight tang due to tomatoes. the koftas along with the curry taste really yummy.

 my first impression on having the curry was – the koftas were yum… they just melted in the mouth. but the curry base tasted to me somewhat like tomato rasam… not exaggerating. this is what i genuinely felt when i had the lauki kofta curry the first time. it was like koftas in tomato rasam. nevertheless i enjoyed having it since i am a rasam fan.